Locale::Po4a::PoSection: Po4a Tools (3pm)

 - Set the package version for the POT header.
 The default is ``VERSION''.

-Functions about whole message catalogs
+Functions concerning entire message catalogs

 - Creates a new message catalog.
 If an argument is provided, it's the name of a PO file we should load.